What is Proton Therapy?

 How Does it Work?

 Protons are sub-atomic particles that move quickly through healthy tissue, depositing cancer-destroying radiation at the tumor site.
 Proton therapy is the most precise, advanced radiation treatment modalities available.

-Protons are larger, heavier energy particles that move quickly through healthy tissue, depositing the bulk of radiation they carry at the tumor site.
-This maximum energy deposit is known as the Bragg Peak.
-Since virtually all of a proton’s energy is focused at the tumor site, almost no radiation travels beyond the Bragg Peak, which reduces damage to adjacent tissues and organs.
+This deposition of radiation energy in the tumor is known as the Bragg Peak.
+Since virtually all of the proton’s energy is focused on the tumor, and no radiation travels beyond the Bragg Peak, there is a tremendous reduction of radiation exposure and damage to adjacent tissues and organs.